zerospiel/docs/docs/templatehowto/helm-values-overrides.md

 A reference to the cluster identity resource containing credentials used to access the infrastructure provider.

 Always set.
-Populated from the `Credential` object's `spec.identityRef` associated with the ClusterDeployment.
+Populated from the `Credential` object's `spec.identityRef` associated with the `ClusterDeployment`.

 | Path                         | Description                                     |
 |------------------------------|-------------------------------------------------|